 Lumpenproletariat is in no way associated with KPFA radio, nor any of its broadcasters, staff, or management.
 Although its founder, Messina, has run for the KPFA Local Station Board (LSB) in 2010.
 The question of finding ways to expand the online presence of free speech radio has been one, which has been debated for years on KPFA’s board.
 Generally, the LSB has been divided between one side, who wants greater volunteer participation, such as to help transcribe educational transcripts, in the spirit of Pacifica’s Mission Statement, and the other side, which seeks the opposite.

 Lumpenproletariat stands as an example of what free speech observers can do to help crowd-source and aggregate our collective energies to transcribe, archive, and make freely available, under Creative Commons principles, free speech news and information, which is in keeping with the Pacifica Radio Mission Statement, the original free speech broadcaster.
 For years, we may have heard useful information on free speech radio.
-But, without transcripts or summaries or searchable archives with detailed notes on each broadcast, we lose tons of useful information, such as the factual lessons of MMT, which can benefit the working classes and disabuse of the prevailing myths about our monetary system.
-If your favourite free speech broadcaster isn’t providing transcripts or building a decent online presence, if you’ve gone to board meetings and asked for volunteer opportunities to help expand your local free speech radio stations, but you’ve been met with resistance, if your free speech broadcaster is hindering the free flow of information, then it is incumbent upon you to make it happen.
+But, without transcripts or summaries or searchable archives with detailed notes on each broadcast, we lose tons of useful information, such as the factual lessons of MMT, which can benefit the working classes and disabuse us of the prevailing myths about our monetary system.
+If your favorite free speech broadcaster isn’t providing transcripts or building a decent online presence, if you’ve gone to board meetings and asked for volunteer opportunities to help expand your local free speech radio station content and online presence, but you’ve been met with resistance, if your free speech broadcaster is hindering the free flow of information, then it is incumbent upon you to make it happen.
 Free speech media doesn’t have the luxury of corporate funding or underwriting.
 Free speech media must rely on conscientious volunteerism, user donations, and a shared Creative Commons ethos in order to break through the sound barrier, as Amy Goodman likes to say.
 Let’s push things forward.

 “Let’s Push Things Forward” by The Streets